Frequently Asked Questions

 sending the results to you.

-for... while I was looking for something else.
+have frequently stumbled on to specific elusive records... while I was looking for something else.